-- Lay out bread on a baking sheet and layer cheese, bacon, basil, tomatoes, onions on each slice.
+- Lay out the slices of bread on a baking sheet and layer the cheese, bacon, tomatoes, onions and basil on each slice.
 Season with salt and pepper.

 - Bake for 15 minutes, or until cheese has melted.

-- Remove from oven and slice in half or quarter triangles.
+- Remove from the oven and slice in half or quarter triangles.